snd/hinoki/README.md

 this is convenient.

-hinoki parses dependencies from the function you pass to inject. you can also provide them directly:
+hinoki parses dependencies from the function you pass to inject:

 ```javascript
 hinoki.inject(container, 'a', function(dep1) {